Charan-0501/ShadowFox/README.md

-# ShadowFox Virtual Internship Projects 🚀
+# ShadowFox Virtual Internship Projects

-This repository contains **two Java-based console applications**:

-1. **Console Calculator** – A basic calculator for performing arithmetic operations.
-2. **Contact Manager** – A simple contact management system to store, display, and delete contacts.

-## 📌 Projects Overview
+Projects Overview

-### 1. Console Calculator
+1. Console Calculator

-A command-line calculator that supports:
+   A simple calculator that performs basic arithmetic operations.
-✔️ Addition, Subtraction, Multiplication, Division, Modulus
-✔️ Input validation to prevent errors (e.g., division by zero)
-✔️ Continuous operation mode
+   Supports addition, subtraction, multiplication, division, and modulo.
+   Implements a user-friendly console interface.
+   Ensures error handling for invalid inputs and division by zero.

-### 2. Contact Manager
+2. Contact Manager

-A simple CLI-based contact management system that allows users to:
+   A contact management system that allows users to store and manage contacts.
-✔️ Add contacts (Name, Phone Number, Email)
-✔️ Display all saved contacts
-✔️ Delete contacts by name
-✔️ Update contacts by name
-✔️ Handle duplicate entries and invalid inputs
+   Supports adding, removing, and searching contacts.
+   Uses Java collections (ArrayList) to store contact details.
+   Provides a structured console-based user interface.

+3. Bank Management System
+   A banking system that manages customer accounts and transactions.
+   Implements deposit, withdrawal, balance inquiry, and account creation.
+   Uses JUnit testing for unit testing different functionalities.
+   Ensures secure and efficient transaction processing.

+4. Library Management System (LMS) with SQLite
+   An enhanced library management system that uses SQLite for data persistence.
+   Supports adding, deleting, and searching books.
+   Stores book details in an SQLite database instead of memory.
+   Implements JDBC for database connectivity.

+*** Technologies Used ***

+---Java (Core Java, OOPs)
+---SQLite (For persistent storage in LMS)
+---JUnit (For unit testing in Bank Management System)
+---JDBC (For database connectivity)
+---Maven (Project dependency management)